....

 Not really.
 I seemed to remain outside myself during the ordeal, like I was watching someone else go through it.
 That's how I usually am during a crisis.
 It's more like a surge protector than a spiritual discipline.
 The system is automatic, event driven, not something I can explain or control.
 Truth be told, I was more anxious back home in California, long before I boarded the plane, thinking about the trip to Boston, than I was over anything that happened while I was there.
 And yet, when the ax falls, the sky opens, and the doo-doo starts to fly...that's when the mechanism kicks in, kicks out, takes over, does whatever it does.

 If anything, I found the ER experience...how shall I put it?
 Stimulating, a refreshing departure from the daily grind.
 Guess that says something about the sort of job I’ve had for the past 26 years.
 I rather enjoyed the attention, being slap-dab in the center of the action, seeing so many medical people hovering and fussing over me.
 It reminded me of a scene from one of Jann’s medical dramas on TV.
 The main difference was that I was the patient this time, instead of the viewer.
 Obviously, this wasn’t a role, or a venue, I’d have chosen for myself.
-Like it or not, though, the real deal was a helluva a lot more exciting (albeit challenging) than dozing in front of the tube while a bunch of actors went through the motions.
+Like it or not, though, the real deal was a helluva lot more exciting (albeit challenging) than dozing in front of the tube, watching a bunch of actors go through the motions.

 I was amazingly jovial for someone who’d just been ripped apart by a dog, especially once the pain meds kicked in.
 I was joking around, flirting with nurses, making people laugh, having fun with the role fate had handed me.
 Almost like I was glad to be there.
 That is, as long as people weren't pressing on my wounds or jabbing needles into my face.
 Times like those made me wish I was back home again, boring myself to sleep in my living room.

 The staff at Caritas Carney succeeded in stabilizing me, but didn't feel they were equipped to perform the extensive surgery my injuries required.
 So they packed me into an ambulence and sent me on to Massachusetts General, which is known for having some of the finest surgeons in the nation.
 Here was yet another part of Boston I'd neither seen, nor planned to visit.
 I tell you, my travel experience was growing by leaps and bounds.
-Imagine, if had stayed behind that morning and read the newspaper, I would have missed all this!
+Imagine, if I had stayed behind that morning and read the newspaper, I would have missed all this!

 Mass.
 General, you may recall, is where Sen. Ted Kennedy was treated for his brain cancer later that year.
-(Stands to reason, they wouldn't send a man of his stature to any old chopping block.)
-Do I feel so special!
-It’s not everyday a bum like me sees a world class institution on the world news and can say: I know where that is!
+Stands to reason, they wouldn't send a man of his stature to any old chopping block.
+Do I feel special!
+It’s not everyday a bum like me sees a world class institution on the evening news and can say: I know where that is!
 I was there!
-Are you impressed?
-Please tell me you're impressed.

 I'm impressed.